spyren/Mecrisp-Cube/README.md

   </tr>
 </table>

-1. Print the keyboard overlay to heavy weight white paper
+1. Print the keyboard overlay on heavy weight white paper
 2. Cut out the overlay
 3. Laminate the overlay
 4. Cut out the laminated overlay